 - where you have been instructed by an attorney to apply to the Office of the Public Guardian for registration of the EPA or LPA where a prospective deputy instructs you to apply to the Court of Protection for the appointment of a deputy

-- where you represent the deputy, attorney or other party to Court of Protection proceedings when there is a conflict of interest – in such a situation, you may act for the party to the proceedings and the Court of Protection may, if no other party is available and in the last resort, appoint the Official Solicitor or another independent person to act as litigation friend to represent the interests of the principal
+- where you represent the deputy, attorney or other parties to Court of Protection proceedings when there is a conflict of interest – in such a situation, you may act for the party to the proceedings and the Court of Protection may, if no other party is available and in the last resort, appoint the Official Solicitor or another independent person to act as litigation friend to represent the interests of the principal

 - where you believe there is a conflict of interest and that you must act for the agent rather than the principal (who should then be separately represented).

-While they still have capacity to do so, adults aged 18 and over may make an LPA appointing their chosen attorney(s) to make specific decisions on their behalf.
+While they still have the capacity to do so, adults aged 18 and over may make an LPA appointing their chosen attorney(s) to make specific decisions on their behalf.
 The attorney’s role and powers will depend on the type of power of attorney made and whether the donor has specified any restrictions in the attorney’s authority to act.
-In the case of a health and welfare LPA attorneys must always consider whether the donor can in fact make the decision themselves and should only act in their best interests if the donor is unable to.
+In the case of a health and welfare, LPA attorneys must always consider whether the donor can, in fact, make the decision themselves and should only act in their best interests if the donor is unable to.
 It is also important to note that attorneys are not entitled as of right to act as litigation friends and must be appointed in the normal way (see para 5.4.3 below).

 Further information on the various forms of LPA and their effect please see the Law Society practice note on lasting powers of attorney.

-Where there is an ongoing need for decisions to be made on behalf of a person lacking capacity to make such decisions, and the person has not previously made an LPA or EPA appointing an attorney to make the relevant decisions, the Court of Protection may appoint a deputy with authority to make those decisions.
+Where there is an ongoing need for decisions to be made on behalf of a person lacking the capacity to make such decisions, and the person has not previously made an LPA or EPA appointing an attorney to make the relevant decisions, the Court of Protection may appoint a deputy with authority to make those decisions.

-Court appointed deputies can be given wide powers, including the power to conduct legal proceedings on behalf of a person lacking capacity if authorised by the court to do so.
+Court-appointed deputies can be given wide powers, including the power to conduct legal proceedings on behalf of a person lacking capacity if authorised by the court to do so.
 The scope of the deputy’s authority will be specified in their order of appointment.
-Deputies can be appointed to make decisions either in respect of property and financial affairs or in respect of the health and welfare of the patient, or occasionally both.
+Deputies can be appointed to make decisions either in respect of the property and financial affairs or in respect of the health and welfare of the patient, or occasionally both.
 However, the court is required under the MCA wherever possible to make a single decision in preference to the appointment of a deputy, so the appointment of health and welfare deputies is rare.

-Deputies must always act in the best interests of the person lacking capacity and in accordance with the MCA 2005 principles (see above) and must have regard to the guidance given in the MCA Code of Practice, in particular Chapter 8.
+Deputies must always act in the best interests of the person lacking capacity and in accordance with the MCA 2005 principles (see above) and must have regard to the guidance given in the MCA Code of Practice, in particular, Chapter 8.